-- Proposal 1: The election of Robert Johnson and John Stenbit to serve as Class I Directors for a three-year term to expire at the 2015 annual meeting of stockholders. - Proposal 2: The ratification of the appointment of PricewaterhouseCoopers as ViaSat's independent registered public accounting firm for the 2013 fiscal year. - Proposal 3: The advisory vote on executive compensation. - Proposal 4: The amendment to the 1996 Equity Participation Plan.
+- Proposal 1: The election of Frank J. Biondi, Jr., Robert Johnson and John Stenbit to serve as Class I Directors for a three-year term to expire at the 2018 annual meeting of stockholders. - Proposal 2: The ratification of the appointment of PricewaterhouseCoopers as ViaSat's independent registered public accounting firm for the 2016 fiscal year. - · Proposal 3: The advisory vote on executive compensation. - Proposal 4: The amendment and restatement of the Employee Stock Purchase Plan. - Proposal 5: The amendment and restatement of the 1996 Equity Participation Plan.